helm/charts/stable/kubernetes-dashboard/README.md

 ### Ugrade from 0.x.x to 1.x.x

 Upgrade from 0.x.x version to 1.x.x version is seamless if you use default `ingress.path` value.
 If you have non-default `ingress.path` values with version 0.x.x, you need to add your custom path in `ingress.paths` list value as shown as examples in `values.yaml`.

+Notes:

+- The proxy url changed please refer to the [usage section](#using-the-dashboard-with-kubectl-proxy')